wulechuan/wulechuan-js-generate-html-via-markdown/文档/说明书/en-US/ReadMe.md

                     to:   <string>,
                 },

-                For example:
+                // Example 1:
-                To make opening methods of all external links to be "_blank".
+                //     To make opening methods of all external links to be "_blank".
                 {
                     from: /\s+href="([^#\./].+)/gi,
                     to:   ' target="_blank" href="$1',
                 },

-                Example 2:
+                // Example 2:
-                To change some hrefs to point to html files which were pointing to markdown files.
+                //     To change some hrefs to point to HTML files
+                //     which were pointing to markdown files.
                 {
                     from: /\s+href="(.+)\.md(#.*)?"/gi,
                     to:   ' href="$1.html$2"',
                 },

-                Another example:
+                // Example 3:
-                To batch replace some href values.
+                //     To batch replace some href values according to some imagined rule.
                 {
                     from: /\s+href="\.\/course-examples\//gi,
                     to: ' href="../public/assets/course-examples/',